fman-users/Core/README.md

 # Core
-The Core plugin implements most of [fman](https://fman.io)'s features, such as copying files, navigating to a folder etc. It relies heavily on the [plugin API](https://fman.io/docs/api). fman uses its own plugin system in this way to ensure that the API is stable and powerful enough for real world use.
+The Core plugin implements most of [fman](https://fman.io)'s features, such as copying files, navigating to a folder etc. It relies heavily on the [plugin API](https://fman.io/docs/api). fman uses its own plugin system to ensure that the API is stable and powerful enough for real world use.

 ## Examples